Vulcalien/minicraft-gba/README.md

 ## Building
 To build the game, I use the `Makefile` present in the files.
-You will need the gcc-arm-none-eabi compiler.
-I've not tested any other compiler and, if you want to try, I cannot guarantee that the game will work or that the performance will be as good (since it's optimized for the GCC compiler).
+You will need the gcc-arm-none-eabi compiler and Python 3.

-Run `make`: it should build without any configuration.
+First, run `make res` to convert the necessary resources.
+Then, run `make` to build the ROM.

 ## License
 The original game `Minicraft` was made by Markus Persson in 2011.